matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 There are numerous possible solution to solve the call member event expiration.
-They are covered in detail in the [Usecase specific considerations/MatrixRTC](#usecase-specific-considerations) section, because they are not part of the actual proposal.
+They are covered in detail in the [Usecase specific considerations/MatrixRTC](#usecase-specific-considerations) section, because they are not part of this proposal.
-In the introduction only an overview of considered options is given:
+Here, in the introduction, only an overview of considered options is given:

 - expiration using timestamp logic.
 - expiration using bots/appservices.